 10–17 May: City Law for Ethnic Minorities event, RBS claims, Lawyers lending a hand and burning a hole in your pocket.

 What you MUST know:

-Click the story headline to read more from the BBC.
+Click the story headline to read the original statement from The Guardian.

-Click the story headline to read more from Legal Futures.
+Click the story headline to read more from The Manchester Evening News.

 For more updates and information, check out our Twitter feed @TjobsLaw.